 Heat pump technology can drastically reduce your monthly energy bills by as much as 60%.
-However, these advanced heating and cooling systems do require maintenance checks for efficient functioning.
+However, these advanced residential heating and air conditioning systems do require maintenance checks for efficient functioning.
 Just how much maintenance?

 This guide will provide consumers and homeowners with a clear picture of the costs of heat pump maintenance, whether they already own a unit or are considering installation costs one soon and looking over a heat pump maintenance checklist.

 Heat pumps are elaborate, energy-efficient machines that provide both air conditioning and heating to residential and commercial buildings.
 While the median cost of repairing a heat pump is around $330 nationwide, the price varies greatly depending on the type of service required.

 In general terms, heat pump maintenance includes repairs to either the unit itself or the thermostat.
 Repair or replacement of a thermostat is typically cheaper and more straightforward than the maintenance costs of the unit itself, with average prices hovering around $200.
 Repairs to the unit vary significantly depending on the specific part that requires servicing.

 When repairing a heat pump, your technician will first need to diagnose the issue and then can advise you on next steps.
 The majority of the time, heat pump repair costs will fall into one of the below categories:

 - Technician Costs

 - Coil repairs

 - Condenser repairs

 It is important to note that the estimated cost of servicing a heat pump is also dependent on the condition, size, age, location, brand, level of damage, and maintenance history of the unit.
 Furthermore, regularly servicing your unit will lower the possibility of damage to any of its core parts and decrease the amount of out-of-pocket expenses you will need to pay over the life of the heat pump system.